Michigan governor to take national stage to rebut Trump

 “When Speaker Pelosi calls and asks you to do something, you prepare to say yes,” Whitmer said.
 “The message was pretty clear.
 She thinks Michigan’s really important.”

-John Sellek, who managed Schuette’s losing campaign against Whitmer, said while most State of the Union responses are forgettable, this one also has the feeling of an audition.
+John Sellek, who advised Schuette’s losing campaign against Whitmer, said while most State of the Union responses are forgettable, this one also has the feeling of an audition.

 “National Democrats know their voters are tiring from the endless slog of the primaries, so their goal here is to give these people a fresh face and a general election message that reminds them they will soon have a nominee and turn the fight to Trump instead of each other,” Sellek said.